 Post surgery, you will be confined to the ICU and monitored closely.
 You will also be immediately put on anti-rejection medications after the surgery which must be continued for the rest of your life.
 Consequently, you will probably stay in the ICU until the doctors think you’re well enough to be moved to a regular hospital bed.

 Additionally, you will be closely monitored by specially trained medical and nursing staff including dieticians, pharmacists, physiotherapists.
 You’ll also be made to undergo regular blood tests, chest X-rays and ECGs to ensure that your body is not rejecting the donor organ.
 In all likelihood, you will be required to stay in the hospital for a few weeks to recover.

-Every patient is different but most individuals report feeling much better after the transplant.
+Every patient is different but most individuals report feeling much better after the heart transplant.
 Thereafter upon discharge, your road to recovery begins.
 This means that you will be required to attend all your medical appointments to protect your new heart.
 You will also be needed to follow and adhere to any health and lifestyle advice given to you by your physician while participating actively in rehabilitation and exercise programs.
 This step is referred to as cardiac rehabilitation.

 The ultimate goal of our heart transplant hospital is for you to return to a normal lifestyle so, with time, you can be physically and socially active, resume work and enjoy a better quality of life.
 To make sure that your rehabilitation goes as per plan, you should take extra precaution and avoid exposure to germs that could cause illness.You should also aim to maintain good food hygiene while preparing your meals.
 After all, your immune system has weakened a bit so by doing your bit and taking necessary precautions, you can avoid any possible complications and avoid the unpleasant scenario of your body rejecting your new heart.
 Fortis Malar Hospitals shines as the best transplant centres for international patients and hospital for heart transplant in India.